Installation

 locan test

-Using conda to set up a dedicated environment:#
+Using conda to set up a dedicated environment:

-1. Install miniconda or anaconda (platform-independent)
+1. Install mniforge, miniconda or anaconda (platform-independent)

 2. Setup a new environment from the environment.yml file: